 What do you think the 2016 US Presidential election results mean for environmental health over the coming four years?
 What might be the impact on research funding and priorities?
 Chemical regulation?
 Children’s health?
 Community health?

-On this call Michael Lerner, PhD, President of Commonweal, and Manuel Pastor, PhD, Director of the Program for Environmental and Regional Equity at the University of Southern California, will discuss the implications of the recent US election results for the field of environmental health, including both challenges and opportunities.
-Following the discussion between Michael and Dr. Pastor, we will open the call for a conversation with participants.
+On this call Michael Lerner, PhD, President of Commonweal, and Manuel Pastor, PhD, Director of the Program for Environmental and Regional Equity at the University of Southern California, discussed the implications of the recent US election results for the field of environmental health, including both challenges and opportunities.
+Following the discussion between Michael and Dr. Pastor, we opened the call for a conversation with participants.

 Dr. Manuel Pastor is Professor of Sociology and American Studies & Ethnicity at the University of Southern California.
 He currently directs the Program for Environmental and Regional Equity (PERE) at USC and USC's Center for the Study of Immigrant Integration (CSII).
 Dr. Pastor’s research has generally focused on issues of the economic, environmental and social conditions facing low-income urban communities – and the social movements seeking to change those realities.
 Dr. Pastor co-authored the book Equity, Growth, and Community: What the Nation Can Learn from America's Metro Areas and co-edited the book, Unsettled Americans: Metropolitan Context and Civic Leadership for Immigrant Integration.